Authentication

 DIMO Check-in

-1. Make sure you before authentication.
+Make sure you obtain a Developer License via the Console before authentication.

-2. The Developer SDKs have functions related to authentication that can expedite the process.
+The Developer SDKs have functions related to authentication that can expedite the process.
 You can likely skip this step if you are using the SDKs.

 Getting a JWT